-Grade Level: 10
+Grade Level: .10

-Duration/Credit: 2 semesters/1 credit
+Duration/Credit: .2 semesters/1 credit

-Recommended Preparation: Early Civilizations
+Recommended Prerequisite: Early Civilizations, yearlong or semester

-Graduation Content Requirement: Social Studies Elective (Class of 2022 and later)
+Graduation Content Requirement: .Social Studies Elective

 Fees: None

 Course Description: In this course, you will cover all of the content of the regular Modern World History course.
 Since this is an honors option for this course, you will be expected to have mastered skills of critical reading, research, and writing and have absorbed the content of ancient and medieval history covered in 9th grade Early Civilizations.
 You will be expected to complete outside reading and to comprehend the content of assigned primary and secondary source materials; the reading load for honors can be up to double that of the regular class.
 As an honors student, you are expected to bring your ideas and insights to daily class discussions.
 Your analysis, both written and oral, will reflect thorough understanding of historical thinking, including cause-and-effect.